gbegreg/MapReduce/README.md

-function LastOrDefault(const Lambda: TPredicate<T> = nil): T;         // Return first element or first element from a predicate (if predicate set) or the default value of T function Map<S>(Lambda: TFunc<T, S>): TGBEArray<S>;                   // map function MapParallel<S>(Lambda: TFunc<T, S>): TGBEArray<S>;           // mapParallel function Pop:T;                                                       // return the last item of the array and remove it from the array function Print(Lambda: TFunc<T, T>): TGBEArray<T>;                    // print the data function Reduce<S>(Lambda: TFunc<S, T, S>; const Init: S): S;         // reduce
+function LastOrDefault(const Lambda: TPredicate<T> = nil): T;         // Return first element or first element from a predicate (if predicate set) or the default value of T function Map<S>(Lambda: TFunc<T, S>): TGBEArray<S>;                   // map function MapParallel<S>(Lambda: TFunc<T, S>): TGBEArray<S>;           // mapParallel function AbsoluteMajorityElement(Lambda: TFunc<T, String> = nil;
+                noAbsoluteMajority : string = 'No absolute majority'): String; // returns a string which indicates the element of the array which is present in an absolute majority, returns noAbsoluteMajority if no element has an absolute majority function Pop:T;                                                       // return the last item of the array and remove it from the array function Print(Lambda: TFunc<T, T>): TGBEArray<T>;                    // print the data function Reduce<S>(Lambda: TFunc<S, T, S>; const Init: S): S;         // reduce